 You can view here a decision in an internet defamation case involving a negative review on the Rip-Off Report where we successfully defended our client by obtaining a dismissal based on lack of personal jurisdiction.
 For a detailed discussion of the personal jurisdiction defense in internet defamation cases, you can go to our website.

-You can view here a Yelp review by our client who was wrongfully sued for negative Yelp and other reviews against a daycare center that had been closed down by the Department of Children and Family Services for alleged negligent care of young children.
+You can view here a Yelp review by our client of our firm regarding the result we obtained in winning her case.
+This client was wrongfully sued for negative Yelp and other reviews against a daycare center that had been closed down by the Department of Children and Family Services for alleged negligent care of young children.

 The Digital Media Law Website is a great resource for non-lawyers to learn about defamation law.
 It defines defamation as follows: